mmatera/iwolfram/README.md

 # iwolfram

-Jupyter Interface for Wolfram Mathematica Notebooks.
+Jupyter Interface for Wolfram Mathematica / Mathics Noteboos based on Metakernel.

 By now is just a proof of concept.